csymlstd/drupal-8-webpack-hmr/README.md

 In your `webpack.config.js` file
 - Update the `PROXY` variable with the full domain to proxy: `https://drupal8.dd:8443`
 - If you are proxying a non-https site, change the devServer `https` property to `false`.

+In your `babel.config.js`
+- Update [targets](https://babeljs.io/docs/en/babel-preset-env#targets) for the browsers you need to support.
+Default is IE >= 10, and the last 2 versions of other browsers.

 ### Configure Drupal
 - Update your `settings.php` to trust localhost and configure local development.